xraypy/xraylarch/doc/xasviewer/index.rst

    * XAFS pre-edge removal and normalization.
    * visualization of normalization steps.
    * data merging
-   * data deglitching, and energy recalibration
+   * data de-glitching, and energy recalibration
    * data smoothing, rebinning, and deconvolution.
    * over-absorption corrections (for XANES)
    * linear combination analysis of spectra.